binSmile/LVFSpectrometer/README.md

+## SpecAcquisition.py
+This is main programm for spectra Acusition.
+Usually, I start it from console and use comand interface for experiment proceeding.
+Todo: check stable work with long acqusition, more then 10 minutes.

+### Main functions
+**GoHome()** - Function for manual approaching to home position.
+Setup doesn't have end move buttons.
+**DoPointSpectra(points=20,exposition=2,LVFLen=12000,name=SpecName)** - this command do 20 stops during 12000 steps lenght of movement, with 2 second acuqsition on each stop.

+## SpecReader.py
+Simple plotter of measured spectra.

+## File tree

 .
-├── controllers
+├── **controllers**
-│   ├── ESPPulseCounter-connection.svg - wire connection DAC
+│   ├── **ESPPulseCounter-connection.svg** - wire connection DAC
-│   ├── ESPPulseCounter.ino - ESP arduino-like firmware for pulse-counter DAC
+│   ├── **ESPPulseCounter.ino** - ESP arduino-like firmware for pulse-counter DAC
-│   ├── MoveControl-connection.svg - wire connection of LVF mover
+│   ├── **MoveControl-connection.svg** - wire connection of LVF mover
-│   ├── MoveControl.ino - firmware for LVF mover
+│   ├── **MoveControl.ino** - firmware for LVF mover
-│   └── SerialCommunication-example.ino - example of simple commmunication between PC and arduino.
+│   └── **SerialCommunication-example.ino** - example of simple commmunication between PC and arduino.
-├── models - directory with 3d-models for printing of LVF-holder.
+├── **models** - directory with 3d-models for printing of LVF-holder.
 │   ├── IDQ-LD.SLDASM
 │   ├── ...
 │   └── Скоба2^LVF holder_IDQ-LD.STL
 ├── README.md
-├── Pulse_grabber.py - Loging of pulses from counter
+├── **Pulse_grabber.py** - Loging of pulses from counter
-├── SpecAcquisition.py - programm for Spectum acqusition with LFV
+├── **SpecAcquisition.py** - programm for Spectum acqusition with LFV
-└── SpecReader.py
+└── **SpecReader.py**